The Auction Process

 The State of Ohio requires a written contract between the Seller and the Auctioneer for every auction - even charity or benefit auctions.

-Each contract specifies the property being sold, and the particulars of the auction:
+Each contract specifies the property being sold, and the particulars of the auction, such as:

-Real estate contracts have additional provisions including agency and other disclosures.
+Real estate contracts have additional provisions including agency, property condition and other disclosures.

 Speaking of fees: ALL fees are individually negotiated with each Seller based on the special situation of that Seller and the property involved.
 There is no “going rate” for the area, etc.